CURRENT HOURS: Programs by reservation November-April

 • Members receive a 10% discount.

 • Ages vary.
-Please check age restrictions for each class.
+Please check age ranges for each class.

-• Classes require a minimum number of participants or a class may be canceled or rescheduled.
+• Classes require a minimum number of participants or they may be canceled or rescheduled.

 Foodways Classes

-• Please bring these items: apron, water bottle, containers/baggies to take home leftovers.
+• Please bring these items: apron, water bottle, containers/baggies to take home possible leftovers.

-• Cooking classes use historic recipes and substitutions for food allergies may not be possible.
+• Cooking classes use historic recipes, so substitutions for food allergies may not be possible.

 • $100 per person ($90 member)